Immunisation Information for the Public

 If you do not have an Australian Medicare or myGov account, you should contact the AIR on 1800 653 809 or visit your local general practitioner to request an Immunisation History Statement.

-For all travel-related immunisation, you should contact a specialist travel medicine centre.
+For all travel-related immunisation, you should see your GP or contact a specialist travel medicine centre.
 You will probably need to make an appointment and may need to pay up-front for the consultation, although some centres bulk-bill for Medicare card holders.
 You will need to check these specifics with the centre.
 There are no government services providing free vaccination for travellers heading overseas.

 For more information: